komontech/komon-tech-interview-frontend/README.md

 We want you to help us with the development of the creator's admin page.
 This page will contain the tools needed by the creator to plan and organize the tasks and interactions in Komon.
 Your task this week will be focused on the creator's social media integrations.
 We need to include a section to interact with social media accounts and import data from them into Komon within the creator’s admin page.
 It should contain the following features:

-1. A section for assing a new connection and interacting with the social media accounts of the creator.
+1. A section for adding a new connection and interacting with the social media accounts of the creator.
   - You can define as many connections as you want.
 Please make sure you define at least one.
 Eg.: Instagram.
 You can use mocks to simulate the calls to any backend service.
 2. List of social media connections:
   - The creator should be able to view all connections from a list that will display a small summary of the connection data.The creator can select one, edit name or other data and save the result
-3. A connection details section where he/she will be able to search and query all the data the connection provides (images, videos, audio, files etc) and take actions like add it as profile pic, share it with the community, select many pieces of content and create a poll etc.
+3. A connection details section where they will be able to search and query all the data the connection provides (images, videos, audio, files etc) and take actions like add it as profile pic, share it with the community, select many pieces of content and create a poll etc.

 As we are launching many features too fast, our designers are a bit under the water designing the different items.
 Hence, you will have to propose your UX/UI approach for the page (this job is just for the exercise as at Komon we  value design deeply and believe it's a crucial part of our experience).
 Feel free to check our WebApp to get inspiration.
 It should be aligned with the normal UX experience of social media platforms.